Understanding graphs in Boulder Opal

 We offer specific graph operations for working with quantum systems.
 These include operations to calculate the time evolution of your open or closed quantum system, operations for optimal and robust control, and operations to design Mølmer–Sørensen gates, among several others.

-You instantiate a Q-CTRL graph (a Python object) using the
+You instantiate a Boulder Opal graph (a Python object) using the

 This will create an empty graph, without any nodes or edges.